 Child support is for the child

 Raising children can be expensive and both parents need to share the financial burden.
-The payments made to the other parent are to be applied towards the needs of the children.
-These things include food, clothing, schooling, medical expenses, as well as childcare and entertainment.
+The payments made to the other parent are to be applied toward the needs of the children.
+These things include food, clothing, education, medical expenses, as well as childcare and entertainment.

 Child support is required whether or not the parents were ever married.
 When a child turns 18 (in some cases, 19), child support payments usually end.